 For a while in the late 90s, there was apparently a small Rugrats Vs. CatDog war going on.
 Given that Rugrats was still around (albeit in a badly decayed state as it's spinoff, All Grown Up!, and counting it's days) by the time CatDog disappeared, it is assumed that the Rugrats fans apparently won that one.

 Grojband vs. Uncle Grandpa.
-Fans of Grojband are prone to blame Uncle Grandpa for hogging their airtime, causing the lack of reruns of Grojband, and causing the Series Hiatus to get even worse, and what's even worse is that Uncle Grandpa was already Adored by the Network before even premiered!
-It may or may not calm down once the second half of Grojband starts airing again.
+Fans of Grojband are prone to blame Uncle Grandpa for hogging their airtime, causing the lack of reruns of Grojband, and causing the Series Hiatus to get even worse, and what's even worse is that Uncle Grandpa was already Adored by the Network before it even premiered.